-1.3.3 Events must not prejudice horse welfare

-- a) Competition areas Horses must only be trained and compete on suitable and safe surfaces.
-All obstacles must be designed with the safety of the horse in mind. - b) Ground surfaces All ground surfaces which horses walk, train, or compete on must be designed and maintained to reduce factors that could lead to injuries.
-Particular attention must be paid to the preparation, composition, and upkeep of surfaces. - c) Extreme weather Competition must not take place in extreme weather conditions if the welfare and safety of the horse may be compromised.
-Provision must be made for cooling horses quickly after competing in hot or humid conditions (refer to EA Hot Weather Policy). - d) Stabling at events Stable must be safe, hygienic, comfortable, well-ventilated and of sufficient size for the type and disposition of the horse.
-Appropriate feed and clean bedding, fresh drinking water and washing down water must always be available. - e) Fitness to travel After competition, a horse must be fit to travel in accordance with the FEI's guidelines.
+- e) Pregnant/Recently foaled mares A mare must not compete after their fourth month of pregnancy or with foal at foot. - f) Misuse of aids Abuse of a horse using natural riding aids or artificial aids (e.g. whips, spurs, etc) will not be tolerated - 1.3.3 Events must not prejudice horse welfare - a) Competition areas Horses must only be trained and compete on suitable and safe surfaces.
+All obstacles must be designed with the safety of the horse in mind. - b) Ground surfaces All ground surfaces which horses walk, train or compete on must be designed and maintained to reduce factors that could lead to injuries.
+Particular attention must be paid to the preparation, composition and upkeep of surfaces - c) Extreme weather Competitions must not take place in extreme weather conditions if the welfare or safety of the horse may be compromised.
+Provision must be made for cooling horses quickly after competing in hot or humid conditions.
+(Refer to EA Hot Weather Policy). - d) Stabling at events Stables must be safe, hygienic, comfortable, well-ventilated and of sufficient size for the type and disposition of the horse.
+Appropriate feed and clean bedding, fresh drinking water and washing-down water must always be available. - e) Fitness to travel After competition a horse must be fit to travel in accordance with the FEIs guidelines. - 1.3.4 Every effort must be made to ensure that horses receive proper attention after they have competed and that they are treated humanely when their competition careers are over.

-1.3.4 Ongoing horse welfare

-Every effort must be made to ensure that horses receive proper attention after they have competed and that they are treated humanely when their competition careers are over.

-1.4 Abuse of the Horse (article 142- FEI and EA General Regulations)
+1.4 Abuse of the horse (Article 142, FEI General Regulations and EA rules)

 No person may abuse a horse during an event or at any other time.
-"Abuse" means an action or omission that causes or is likely to cause pain or unnecessary discomfort to a horse including without limitation any of the following:
+'Abuse' means an action or omission that causes or is likely to cause pain or unnecessary discomfort to a horse, including without limitation any of the following:

-- a) whipping or beating a horse excessively - b) subjecting a horse to any kind of electric shock device - c) using spurs excessively or persistently - d) jabbing the horse in the mouth with the bit or any other device - e) competing on an exhausted, lame, or injured horse - f) "rapping" a horse - g) Abnormally sensitise or desensitise any part of a horse - h) Leaving a horse without adequate food, drink, or exercise - i) Using any device or equipment which causes excessive pain to the horse

-1.4.1 Reporting of Horse abuse
+- a) whipping or beating a horse excessively - b) subjecting a horse to any kind of electric shock device - c) using spurs excessively or persistently - d) jabbing the horse in the mouth with the bit or any other device - e) competing on an exhausted, lame or injured horse - f) 'rapping' a horse - g) abnormally sensitise or desensitise any part of a horse - h) leaving a horse without adequate food, drink or exercise - i) using any device or equipment which causes excessive pain to the horse. - 1.4.1 Reporting of abuse

-Anyone witnessing an incident of abuse must report it in the form of a protest (see EA General Regulations, Article 163) to the OC immediately or within 14 days of the incident to the State EA office, which has the option of passing it to the Disciplinary Tribunal.

-1.5 Protests Pertaining to the Application of Competition Rules/Conditions of Entry
+Anyone witnessing an incident of abuse must report it in the form of a protest (see EA General Regulations Article 163) to the OC immediately or within 14 days of the incident to the State EA office, which has the option of passing it to the Disciplinary Tribunal.
+Competitors are alerted to the fact that, as well as FEI and EA General Regulation 142, cruel application of spurs, whips or bits is illegal in some Australian states and territories violation of the common principles of behavior, fairness, or accepted standards of sportsmanship, whether occurring during or in connection with an EA event..

-1.5.1 Acceptance

-Protests will only be accepted by a current EA member against any person, horse or body involved in any capacity in an EA event or otherwise subject to the jurisdiction of EA including for any alleged failure to observe any of the EA Rules Requirements or violation of the common principles of behaviour, fairness or accepted standards of sportsmanship, whether occurring during or in connection with an EA event.
+- 1.5 Protests Pertaining to the Application of Competition Rules and Conditions of Entry - 1.5.1 Protests will only be accepted by a current EA member against any person, horse or body involved in any capacity in an EA event or otherwise subject to the jurisdiction of EA including for any alleged failure to observe any of the EA Rules Requirements or